DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 - **Extracting and consolidating a dataset containing detailed order records** from 2022 onwards, including order number, import dates, prices and quantities of items within each order, total paid before and after discount, and supplier details.
 - **Performing order trend and volume analysis** to uncover actionable insights.

+This project has been an incredible opportunity to apply my data analysis skills to a real-world business while directly helping my sister transform her business operations.
+It also strengthens my expertise in data extraction, analysis, and visualization, which are essential skills in my career as a data analyst.

 ### Techniques Used
 To accomplish the project goals, the following tools and techniques were utilized: